metric-space/twitter-rxjs-stuff/README.md

 - Generate a self-signed certificate by following the steps on this [gentleman's blog](http://blog.mgechev.com/2014/02/19/create-https-tls-ssl-application-with-express-nodejs/)
 - remember to remove the password from .pem file
 - Make sure these (*.pem) are in the root directory of the project

+###  Things to do
+- rxjs in the backend
+- Error in stream and error handling
+- Redirect and oauth
+- Prettier UI please ... this is long overdue

 ### License MIT